alasalamont/munge-passwd/README.md

 3. More flexible and customizable password variations.

 **How to use?**
-1. Provide the keywords.txt to gen_pwdlist_on_keywords.py
+1. Run file gen_pwdlist_on_keywords.py to generate combinations.txt
-2. There will be a file combinations.txt
-3. Provide this combinations.txt to mungle.py
+3. Provide the combinations.txt to mungle.py to get the comprehensive password list